Samarkand Kufic Quran: Current state

-Today, about one third of the manuscript is kept in the Hast Imam library in Tashkent, Uzbekistan, attached to the Tellya-Shaikh Mosque.
-Other surviving parts of the manuscript are held in collections and museums around the world.
+In addition to the codex kept in the Center for Islamic Civilization in Tashkent, Uzbekistan, individual surviving leaves of the manuscript are held in collections and museums around the world.
 At least one folio, with text from Sura 21 (Al-Anbiy), is kept at the Metropolitan Museum of Art in New York.
+Another folio with text from same sura is part of the Khalili Collection of Islamic Art.
 One or more folios are displayed in the Aga Khan Museum in Toronto.
 Some folios are housed at the Museum of Islamic Art in Doha.

 Description

-The manuscript is the largest, or one of the largest, known Qur'an manuscripts written on parchment.
+The manuscript is the largest, or one of the largest, known Quran manuscripts written on parchment.
 Two illuminated folios from the manuscript have survived, preserved in collections in Paris and Gotha.
 Apart from these two pages, the rest of the manuscript is not illuminated and the script lacks the vowel diacritics that were used in later manuscripts to assist readers in pronunciation.
 The script used is in an early version of Kufic script, with some details resembling the even older Hijazi script.
+There are twelve lines per page.
 The quality of the calligraphy suggests it was an important or expensive commission.